 Four Best Short Treks in Nepal

 If you are planning to come to Nepal for your next vacation, without a doubt, it will be the best decision you will ever make.
-Although small, Nepal, nestled in the lap of the Himalayas, offers more than hundreds of beautiful treks that get you off the beaten path and into the glorious wilderness of the mountains.
+Although small, Nepal, nestled in the lap of the Himalayas, offers more than 100 beautiful treks that take you off the beaten path and into the glorious mountain wilderness.

-One-third of the Himalayan stretch (800/2400km) stretches through Nepal, and this fortunate location has blessed Nepal with eight astonishing eight thousanders.
-That is why Nepal has always been the priority and the best trekking destination for thousands of trekkers to plunge into the Himalayas on foot.
+One-third of the Himalayan stretch (800/2400km) lies in Nepal, and this fortunate location has blessed it with eight astonishing eight-thousanders.
+That is why Nepal has always been the top trekking destination for thousands of trekkers to plunge into the Himalayas on foot.

-From almost a month-long trek that encompasses difficult passes and gorges to a week-long trek that is equally enthralling but less demanding, Nepal offers you everything.
-If you have a tight schedule, are running out of time, and wondering which trek best suits your lifestyle and preference, here is our pick of the top four treks.
+From an almost a month-long trek that encompasses difficult passes and gorges to a week-long trek that is equally enthralling but less demanding, Nepal offers you everything.
+If you have a tight schedule, are running out of time, and are wondering which trek best suits your lifestyle and preferences, here is our pick of the top four treks.

 • No. of days: Minimum 4 DAYS TO 7 DAYS